AaronEC/CBR-House-Price-Recommender/README.md

 If the relative value is > 1 it is worth more than the customers’ house.

-The system then finds the house with the closest relative value to the customers house and sets the customers house value based on the relative value of that closest match.
+The system then finds the house with the closest weighted value to the customers house and sets the customers house value based on the relative value of that closest match.

 E.g. If the closest matched house is worth 100,000 and has a relative value of 0.99 to the customers house, the customers house is worth 101,000.

 The system also adjusts for inflation as per client’s request (3% for every 3 months since sale).

+The system then stores the new house back into the cases database, so that further recommendations/valuations can use this case to be more accurate.

 # Limitations:
 - Has no UI, as it's a basic university project and not for deployment, only outputs to database